Posted in The Moviegoer on Sep 5th, 2019

 Read Full Post »

-Existentialism in The Moviegoer
+Posted in The Moviegoer on Sep 5th, 2019

 First off, I want to say that this book was really hard for me to read.
 The beginning of this book sent me spiraling down a rabbit hole in which I questioned my entire existence and purpose as a human.
 I basically had an existential crisis at every page turn.
 Binx was talking about this […]